LunarLite/GithubVisualisation/README.md

 The visualisation will show the addition of files/code/commits at a certain time of choice (during the repositories life-span).
 Additionally some sort of analysis will be made of the code frequency and commit data, allowing for another chart.

+The visualisation will also make use of the Github v3 API.

 ### Usage

 The user can enter a search query which gets run through the Github API and returns matching repositories.